Collision & Repair Technology

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Autobody/Collision and Repair Technology/Technician.
-About 0.9% of those with this major are international students.
+Students from other countries are interested in Autobody/Collision and Repair Technology/Technician, too.
+About 1.3% of those with this major are international students.

 How Much Do Collision & Repair Technology Majors Make?